CDLUC3/dmptool-migration/docs/Projects.md

 **These migrations cannot be run until [USERS migration](Users.md), [AFFILIATIONS migration](Affiliations.md) and [TEMPLATE migration](Template.md) have been completed.**

+After the migration we will need to run a script to generate the DMPHub JSON records

 ### PLANS (136,226 rows)
 ---
 The new system consists of projects, plans and fundings.
 Every project may have multiple plans and multiple fundings and each plan has a selected subset of fundings from its parent project.
 The old system though only has the concept of plans.